-- §300.304 Evaluation procedures.
+§300.304 Evaluation procedures.

 (a) Notice.
-The HA will provide notice to the parents of a child with a disability, in accordance with §300.503, that describes any evaluation procedures the HA proposes to conduct. (see Section 7 for Notice and Consent including Consent for Certain Psychologicals) - (b) Conduct of evaluation.
-In conducting the evaluation, the HA will -- - (1) Use a variety of assessment tools and strategies to gather relevant functional, developmental, and academic information about the child, including information provided by the parent, that may assist in determining- - (i) Whether the child is a child with a disability under §300.8; and - (ii) The content of the child's IEP, including information related to enabling the child to be involved in and progress in the general education curriculum (or for a preschool child, to participate in appropriate activities); - (2) Not use any single measure or assessment as the sole criterion for determining whether a child is a child with a disability and for determining an appropriate educational program for the child; and - (3) Use technically sound instruments that may assess the relative contribution of cognitive and behavioral factors, in addition to physical or developmental factors. - c) Other evaluation procedures.
-The Heritage Academy must ensure that- - (1) Assessments and other evaluation materials used to assess a child under this part-- - (i) Are selected and administered so as not to be discriminatory on a racial or cultural basis; - (ii) Are provided and administered in the child's native language or other mode of communication and in the form most likely to yield accurate information on what the child knows and can do academically, developmentally, and functionally, unless it is clearly not feasible to so provide or administer; - (iii) Are used for the purposes for which the assessments or measures are valid and reliable; - (iv) Are administered by trained and knowledgeable personnel; and - (v) Are administered in accordance with any instructions provided by the producer of the assessments. - (2) Assessments and other evaluation materials include those tailored to assess specific areas of educational need and not merely those that are designed to provide a single general intelligence quotient. - (3) Assessments are selected and administered so as best to ensure that if an assessment is administered to a child with impaired sensory, manual, or speaking skills, the assessment results accurately reflect the child's aptitude or achievement level or whatever other factors the test purports to measure, rather than reflecting the child's impaired sensory, manual, or speaking skills (unless those skills are the factors that the test purports to measure). - (4) The child is assessed in all areas related to the suspected disability, including, if appropriate, health, vision, hearing, social and emotional status, general intelligence, academic performance, communicative status, and motor abilities; - (5) Assessments of children with disabilities who transfer from one public agency to another public agency in the same academic year are coordinated with those children's prior and subsequent schools, as necessary and as expeditiously as possible, consistent with \$300.301 (d)(2) and (e), to ensure prompt completion of full evaluations. - (6) In evaluating each child with a disability under §§300.304 through 300.306, the evaluation is sufficiently comprehensive to identify all of the child's special education and related services needs, whether or not commonly linked to the disability category in which the child has been classified. - (7) Assessment tools and strategies that provide relevant information that directly assists persons in determining the educational needs of the child are provided.
-The HA ensures evaluation procedures are followed by hiring qualified, certified and licensed professionals.
-Continual training is offered through a variety of resources including but not limited to the following: the education service center, the TEA TETN, state wide conferences, and legal academies.
-In addition, at each annual job evaluation, any areas needing improvement or additional training are identified and documented as an area for professional growth.
-The special education office (and the office of personnel) maintains files of additional training
+The HA will provide notice to the parents of a child with a disability, in accordance with §300.503, that describes any evaluation procedures the HA proposes to conduct. (see for Notice and Consent including Consent for Certain Psychologicals)

+(b) Conduct of evaluation.
+In conducting the evaluation, the HA will --

+- (1) Use a variety of assessment tools and strategies to gather relevant functional, developmental, and academic information about the child, including information provided by the parent, that may assist in determining-- - (i) Whether the child is a child with a disability under §300.8; and - (ii) The content of the child's IEP, including information related to enabling the child to be involved in and progress in the general education curriculum (or for a preschool child, to participate in appropriate activities); - (2) Not use any single measure or assessment as the sole criterion for determining whether a child is a child with a disability and for determining an appropriate educational program for the child: and - (3) Use technically sound instruments that may assess the relative contribution of cognitive and behavioral factors, in addition to physical or developmental factors. c) Other evaluation procedures.
+The Heritage Academy must ensure that-

+- (1) Assessments and other evaluation materials used to assess a child under this part-- - (i) Are selected and administered so as not to be discriminatory on a racial or cultural basis; - (ii) Are provided and administered in the child's native language or other mode of communication and in the form most likely to yield accurate information on what the child knows and can do academically, developmentally, and functionally, unless it is clearly not feasible to so provide or administer; - (iii) Are used for the purposes for which the assessments or measures are valid and reliable; - (iv) Are administered by trained and knowledgeable personnel; and - (v) Are administered in accordance with any instructions provided by the producer of the assessments. - (2) Assessments and other evaluation materials include those tailored to assess specific areas of educational need and not merely those that are designed to provide a single general intelligence quotient. - (3) Assessments are selected and administered so as best to ensure that if an assessment is administered to a child with impaired sensory, manual, or speaking skills, the assessment results accurately reflect the child's aptitude or achievement level or whatever other factors the test purports to measure, rather than reflecting the child's impaired sensory, manual, or speaking skills (unless those skills are the factors that the test purports to measure). - (4) The child is assessed in all areas related to the suspected disability, including, if appropriate, health, vision, hearing, social and emotional status, general intelligence, academic performance, communicative status, and motor abilities; - (5) Assessments of children with disabilities who transfer from one public agency to another public agency in the same school year are coordinated with those children's prior and subsequent schools, as necessary and as expeditiously as possible, consistent with §300.301 (d)(2) and (e), to ensure prompt completion of full evaluations. - (6) In evaluating each child with a disability under §\$300.304 through 300.306, the evaluation is sufficiently comprehensive to identify all of the child's special education and related services needs, whether or not commonly linked to the disability category in which the child has been classified. - (7) Assessment tools and strategies that provide relevant information that directly assists persons in determining the educational needs of the child are provided.